-87. The members of the Class are so numerous that joinder of all members is impractical.
-To the best of Plaintiffs' knowledge based on the available information, the Class includes thousands of individuals.
-Based on available governmental filings, as of January 1, 2019 there were approximately 3,385 participants and beneficiaries receiving benefits under the Plan.
+91. The members of the Class are so numerous that joinder of all members is impractical.
+To the best of Plaintiff's knowledge based on the available information, the Class includes thousands of individuals.
+Based on available governmental filings, as of January 1, 2021, there were approximately 35,000 participants and beneficiaries receiving or entitled to benefits under the Plan.